westkevin12/mc-data-bridge/README.md

   * **Resilient Connection Pooling:** Uses HikariCP with optimized settings to ensure that the database connection is resilient to network issues and database restarts.
   * **Granular Sync Control**: Enable or disable synchronization for any specific data type via `config.yml`.
   * **Server/World Blacklist**: Prevent synchronization on specific servers or worlds.
+  * **Configurable Table Names**: Set a custom prefix for database tables to avoid conflicts.
   * **Configurable & Flexible:** Easily connect to your MySQL database and configure settings for your server environment.

 ## Installation